vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/ngql-style-guide.md

   YIELD $$.team.name AS Team, $^.player.name AS Player;
   ```

-3. In a composite statement that contains customized variables, use an English semicolon to end the statements that define the variables.
+3. In a composite statement that contains user-defined variables, use an English semicolon to end the statements that define the variables.
 If you do not follow the rules to add a semicolon or use a pipe to end the composite statement, the execution will fail.

   Not supported: